 Finally, click ‘Search automatically for updated driver software.’

 If an updated version is not found, you can also go to the device manufacturer’s website after clicking on the device’s properties and noting the current driver information.
 Follow the instructions on the website to search for updates there.

-On your computer keyboard, press the [Windows] key and [R] key simultaneously.
+On your keyboard, press Windows key and press the R keys simultaneously.
 This opens the Run command.
-In the box, you need to enter ‘mdsched.exe,’ and then click on ‘OK.’
+In the box, type in ‘mdsched.exe,’ and press the enter key on or click OK.

-When your PC restarts, you’ll see a blue screen that will show you the progress of the check and the memory run passes.
-If there is no problem, then the memory card in your PC perhaps does not have any issues.
+When your PC restarts, a blue screen will show you the progress of the check and if the memory run passes.
+If there is no problem with your computer’s RAM, move onto the next step.

-Press [E] and the [Windows] key at the same time to open File Explorer.
+Press the Windows key and E keys at the same time to open File Explorer.
 Then right-click on ‘This PC.’